rbozek/rbozek/README.md

 <br/>

 Have a good time out there!
-Remember - be nice and don't litter.
+Remember - be nice.
+Don't litter.

 <!--
 If you're reading this...why are you snooping around here?
 Don't you have better things to do?